Shadow announces new plans for its cloud gaming platform – TechCrunch

 Some corporate news

-Shadow has raised another $33 million in October (€30 million) from existing investor Nick Suppipat as well as new investors Serena, a syndicate led by Erik Maris and 2CRSi.
+Shadow raised another $33 million in October (€30 million) from existing investor Nick Suppipat as well as new investors Serena, a syndicate led by Erik Maris and 2CRSi.
 The company also raised some money from Western Digital and Charter Communications earlier this year.
 Overall, the startup has now raised $111 million since launch (€100 million).

-There are now 70,000 Shadow customers across 8 countries.
-At $35 per month, the company is generation some significant monthly recurring revenue.
+There are now 70,000 Shadow customers across eight countries.
+At $35 per month, the company is generating some significant monthly recurring revenue.

 And Shadow has a new CEO.
 Co-founder Emmanuel Freund is stepping aside as CEO — he’s now in charge of strategy.
 Jérôme Arnaud is taking over as CEO.
 The company was probably looking for a more senior business profile for the next step of the company.